CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module1/Module1.md

 <br>

 # What is GitHub?
 Think of GitHub as an Instagram of Code.
 A whole bunch of programmers from all around the world share their code so that others may view, comment and like it.
+Some of the more proficient developers rack up followers who use their code.
 They all use the technology of Git and share it on this Hub.
 GitHub is free, but you may pay to keep your repositories private.

 <br>